 Enable Flathub for FreeCAD

-Before installing FreeCAD through Flatpak, you must enable the Flathub repository, a primary source for Flatpak applications.
+Before installing FreeCAD through Flatpak, you must first enable the Flathub repository, which serves as the primary source for Flatpak applications.
 To enable Flathub, execute the following command in your terminal:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo